nichehlikes15/mail-server/README.md

-# gitpro-server
+# mailbox-server
-The webserver used for gitpro, hosted on railway
+The webserver used for [mailbox](https://github.com/nichehlikes15/mail), hosted on railway